 According to the Government of Canada, Ontario is the province that has the most vending machine operators at 120 (representing 33.9% of the market), followed by Quebec at 109 (representing 20.6%).
 In 2014, 60.8% of vending machine operators employed less than five employees.

 Vending machine payment and expenditures in Canada have suffered setbacks in the past five years; this is because people are looking to eat healthier, so vending machines operators that aren’t selling healthier options may witness a drop in revenue.
 Consequently, operators need to start dispensing healthier snack and drink options.
 Furthermore, consumers are looking for an easier and more convenient way to pay, so vending machine payment technologies have seen a surge in demand for contactless payment.
-Going forward, less and less people will rely on coins to pay at vending machines (Vending machine payment stat).
+Going forward, less and less people will rely on coins to pay at vending machines.

 MONEXgroup and Vending Machine Payment

 Since the recent arrival of Contactless Credit Cards technology and widespread adoption in the Canadian market, MONEXgroup has been at the forefront of this trend and we have been consistently innovating our POS terminals plus unattended vending machine payment technologies to support contactless trends and remain a market leader.
-We are proud to have launched and successfully deployed North America’s first Contact Only payments system.
+We are proud to have launched and successfully deployed North America’s first Contactless Only unattended payment kiosk system.